 - C++: If you use pointers to GRBModel and GRBEnv objects, delete all GRBModel objects, then delete the GRBEnv object.

 - .Java: Call GRBModel.dispose() on all GRBModel objects, then call GRBEnv.dispose() on the GRBEnv object.

 - .NET: Call GRBModel.Dispose() on all GRBModel objects, then call GRBEnv.Dispose() on the GRBEnv object.

-If you forget to do this, the solver may be temporarily unavailable for other programs.
+If you neglect to do this cleanup, the license may be temporarily unavailable for other applications.